Axiomatic phylogenetics: Primitivity and the height

-A full evolution for a vertex ~$X $ of a quiver is \emph{short} if its length is the smallest among all full evolutions for~$X$.
+A full evolution for a vertex $X\in \mathcal O $ is said to be \emph{short} if its length is the smallest among all full evolutions for~$X$.
 Such an evolution exists if and only if $h(X)<\infty$ and its length is equal to $h(X)$.